VictoriaKoller/HP_Anfenger/docs/intro.md

-# Welcome to High-Performance Anfenger's documentation!
+# Welcome to ASC-bla's documentation from Vici and Pia!
  Project made by
  - Victoria K. (12307778)
- - Anna S. (?)
+ - Anna S.
- - Moritz S. (?)
+ - Martin S.
- - Emanuel ?. (?)
+ - Emanuel

- # The documentation is not updated for the new project yet!

 ASC-bla is a C++ library for basic linear algebra operations.
 The library provides template classes **Vector** and **Matrix**.